Zambia

 Pro-poor policy

-Despite a period of recent economic growth that has brought poverty reduction progress, the country continues to have a high and persistent poverty level, particularly in rural areas and a high level of inequality.
-Due to this, the country is implementing an expansion of its social protection programmes, including a Social Cash Transfer initiative, and a Farmer Input Support Programme and Food Security Pack.
-The Social Cash Transfer Programme provides non-conditional transfers to extremely poor households, targeting households with persons with severe disabilities; the elderly, chronically ill persons, and female headed households with 3 or more children.
-The Farmer Input Support Programme is a Government agricultural subsidy that provides agricultural inputs to viable small-scale farmers and has contributed to the governments policy of agricultural diversification, and improved farmers resilience to climate change.
-Despite these advances, there remains very few linkages between poverty reduction programs and green or sustainability programmes or initiatives.
+While Zambia has a number of social policies in place to support the poorest, these are not integrated with environmental issues and therefore do not support the poorest with the green transition.
+Nevertheless, Zambia is currently expanding its social protection programmes, including its Social Cash Transfer initiative, Farmer Input Support Programme and Food Security Pack.
+The Social Cash Transfer Programme provides non-conditional transfers to extremely poor households, targeting households with persons with severe disabilities; the elderly, chronically-ill, and female headed households with three or more children.
+The Farmer Input Support Programme provides agricultural inputs to viable small-scale farmers to enhance agricultural diversification and economic resilience.

-Despite a period of recent economic growth that has brought poverty reduction progress, the country continues to have a high and persistent poverty level, particularly in rural areas and a high level of inequality.
-Due to this, the country is implementing an expansion of its social protection programmes, including a Social Cash Transfer initiative, and a Farmer Input Support Programme and Food Security Pack.
-The Social Cash Transfer Programme provides non-conditional transfers to extremely poor households, targeting households with persons with severe disabilities; the elderly, chronically ill persons, and female headed households with 3 or more children.
-The Farmer Input Support Programme is a Government agricultural subsidy that provides agricultural inputs to viable small-scale farmers and has contributed to the governments policy of agricultural diversification, and improved farmers resilience to climate change.
-Despite these advances, there remains very few linkages between poverty reduction programs and green or sustainability programmes or initiatives.
+While Zambia has a number of social policies in place to support the poorest, these are not integrated with environmental issues and therefore do not support the poorest with the green transition.
+Nevertheless, Zambia is currently expanding its social protection programmes, including its Social Cash Transfer initiative, Farmer Input Support Programme and Food Security Pack.
+The Social Cash Transfer Programme provides non-conditional transfers to extremely poor households, targeting households with persons with severe disabilities; the elderly, chronically-ill, and female headed households with three or more children.
+The Farmer Input Support Programme provides agricultural inputs to viable small-scale farmers to enhance agricultural diversification and economic resilience.

 Participatory policymaking